andycasey/web/content/teaching/_index.md

   type: docs
 ---

-I've created and taught a number of courses at the undergraduate and graduate level, and I have supervised many students in their research projects.
-This page is a collection of teaching resources that I have created.
+I've created and taught a number of courses at the undergraduate and graduate level.
+This site includes a collection of teaching resources that I have created.

 > [!WARNING]
 > These resources are incomplete.
 They are still being migrated over from [my old website](https://astrowizici.st/archived).